greenthoms/tg-gatsby-v2/src/projects/gardiner-architects/index.md

 path: "/gardiner-architects"

 title: "Gardiner Architects"
+date: "2013-12-01"
-description: "A website for Gardiner Architects"
+description: "A visual idenity and website redesign for an architectural practice with longevity in mind."
 postType: "project"
 featuredImage: "./featuredImage.png"
 ---